eegg/school-policies-and-procedures/admissions.rst

 * shown the equipment in the nursery
 * briefed on The Setting's approach to education, if they are unfamiliar

+If interest is shown,
+The Setting provides the guardian with an Enrolment Form, to be `returned when completed`_.

+.. _returned when completed: `Returning the Enrolment Form`_

+Returning the Enrolment Form
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The Enrolment Form may be returned by:

+* hand
+* post

+When the Enrolment Form is returned, it is checked for completeness.
+Completeness requires that all external documents referenced by the client, such as doctors' certificates, prescriptions, or Statements, are enclosed with the Enrolment Form.

+If the Enrolment Form is incomplete, the client is informed that they must pick up the Enrolment Form, complete it and resubmit it.

+If the Enrolment Form is complete:

+* it is filed
+* the date of completion is noted in the Setting Diary.
+* the date of the child's first session is noted in the Setting Diary, being not before one working week of the date of completion noted above.

+Procedures are then executed ensuring that all record-keeping is ready for the child's first session, and The Setting provides the guardian with a Welcome Pack.

+The first session
+^^^^^^^^^^^^^^^^^

 We suggest that you do not spend time with your child in the setting.